mickaeltemporao/itds/docs/modules/exploration-3.md

 By the end of the module, you will be equipped to prepare and explore political data, laying a rigorous foundation for subsequent analytical work.

-### Why ?
+### TLDR;
+Many modeling errors in political science or any data-related task arise not from sophisticated algorithms, but from an inadequate understanding of the underlying data.

-Many modeling errors in political science or any other kind of research stem not from advanced techniques, but from poor understanding of the underlying data.
+any other kind of research stem not from advanced techniques, but from poor understanding of the underlying data.

 #### Common pitfalls to avoid
 - Interpreting results without checking missing data